March 11, 2026 @ 12:00 – March 12, 2026 @ 13:00 CET

-Join the Data-driven Epidemiology and Biology of Infection research area (DDLS, Sweden) and the Flemming Initiative (UK) for an inspiring lunch-to-lunch meeting filled with science, networking, and discussions.
+Join the Data-driven Epidemiology and Biology of Infection research area (DDLS, Sweden) and the Fleming Initiative (UK) for an inspiring lunch-to-lunch meeting filled with science, networking, and discussions.
+Primarily for the participants from Sweden and the UK.
+Others may inquire about availability.
+Contact information for Saba Parween is found under the headline Registration.

 Infections caused by antibiotic-resistant bacteria are increasing, leading to millions of deaths and rising societal costs.
 Eighty years after Alexander Fleming was awarded the Nobel Prize for his discovery of penicillin, we are still confronted with the urgent challenge of diminishing antibiotic effectiveness.
 This symposium will explore how artificial intelligence and other data-driven approaches can provide new strategies to combat the growing threat of antibiotic resistance.